HOME • SEARCH • EMAIL • ABOUT

 Botany

-Smooth, erect, herbaceous plant.
+Luiang-usiu is a smooth, erect, herbaceous plant.
 Rootstocks are large and tuberous, pale yellow within.
 Leafy stem is 0.6 to 2 meters high.
-Leaves are numerous, lanceolate to oblong-lanceolate, 15-30 cm long, 5-8 cm wide.
-The flowering stem from the rootstock is 10-30 cm long, clothed with long sheaths, at the apex of which is an ovoid, oblong, or cylindric spike, red or green in color, 5 to 20 cm long.
-Bracts are numerous, imbricate, orbicular, 2-3 cm long, greenish, merging into red.
-Flowers are 5 cm long, white or cream colored.
-Tube is as long as the bracts, with 3-lobed lips.
-Fruit is oblong, about 2.5 cm long.
-Seeds are oblong, black, about 4 mm in diameter.
+Leaves are numerous, distichous, lanceolate to oblong-lanceolate, 15 to 30 centimeters long, 5 to 8 centimeters wide.
+Flowering stem from the rootstock is 10 to 30 centimeters long, clothed with long, appressed, obtuse sheaths, bearing at the apex an ovoid, oblong, or cylindric spike, red or green in color, 5 to 20 centimeters long.
+Bracts are numerous, imbricate, orbicular, 2 to 3 centimeters long, greenish, merging into red, and holding water.
+Flowers are 5 centimeters long, white or cream colored, the tube as long as the bracts, with 3-lobed lips.
+Fruit is oblong, about 2.5 centimeters long.
+Seeds are oblong, black, about 4 millimeters in diameter.

 Distribution